Selecting an Oxidizer

 RTOs are by far the technology of choice for most applications today because they offer high VOC destruction rates, reliability, and fuel efficiency.
 Poppet valve designs have been proven over the 25 years they have been used for RTO systems.
 Some designs over-complicate the poppet valve and should be avoided or added maintenance downtime should be planned into your production schedule.

-Originally designed for high airflow rates with low VOC concentrations, recent advances in regenerative thermal oxidizer (RTO) systems allow economical control of small (<3000 scfm) emission airstreams as well.
+Originally designed for high airflow rates with low VOC concentrations, recent advances in regenerative thermal oxidizer (RTO) systems allow economical control of small emission airstreams (<3000 scfm) as well.
 Advancements in structured ceramic media and its lower cost have allowed RTO systems to operate at horsepowers rivaling catalytic systems and sometimes lower.
 And structured ceramic media prices now allow fast payback over random packed media systems.
-A guide for selection of a regenerative thermal oxidizer can be found here: How to Purchase a Regenerative Thermal Oxidizer.

 Get a Free Cost Estimate & Valuable Insights